Consensys/quorum/docs/Privacy/Tessera/Configuration/Using CLI to override config.md

 ```
 As demonstrated in this example, in certain cases multiple values can be provided by repeating the CLI option.
 This is supported for the `peer.url`, `alwaysSendTo`, `server.sslConfig.serverTrustCertificates` and `server.sslConfig.clientTrustCertificates` options.

-If you want to generate a key with alternative curve other than default NaCL, use the `encryptor.type` override as follows:
+If you want to generate a key with alternative curve other than default NaCl, use the `encryptor.type` override as follows:

 ```
 tessera -keygen --encryptor.type EC